zachariahmclean/instability/README.md

 This package provides a pipeline for short tandem repeat instability analysis from fragment analysis data.
 The inputs are fsa files or peak tables (eg Genemapper 5 software output), and a user supplied metadata data-frame.
-The functions identify ladders, calls peaks, and calculates repeat instability metrics (ie expansion index or average repeat gain).
+The functions identify ladders, calls peaks, and calculate repeat instability metrics (ie expansion index or average repeat gain).

 To report bugs or feature requests, please visit the Github issue